valery-bashkatov/ColorCircle/README.md

 [![Platform](https://img.shields.io/badge/platform-ios-lightgrey.svg)]()

 ## Description
-The framework includes a set of useful for iOS development things.

-### Color Circle
-Control to select a color from the color circle.
+A control for selecting a color from the palette.

 ## Requirements
 - iOS 8.0+
 - Xcode 7.3+

 ## Installation
 ### Carthage

-To integrate `ToolKit` into your project using [Carthage](https://github.com/Carthage/Carthage), specify it in your `Cartfile`:
+To integrate `ColorCircle` into your project using [Carthage](https://github.com/Carthage/Carthage), specify it in your `Cartfile`:

 ```
 github "valery-bashkatov/ColorCircle"